Email autopsy image

 This is where things get weird.
 Not only is the writing clunky, but there are three different call to actions here.

 With a cold email, you need to stick to one main focus.
 When you deviate and try to get a prospective customer to do many things, you just confuse them.
-Pick a lane and stick to it.

 An email that goes off on a tangent